cloudify-cosmo/docs.getcloudify.org/content/manager_webui/blueprints-page.md

 # Nodes
 A list of nodes according to the blueprint topology.<br/>
 ![Blueprint's nodes]({{<img "ui/blueprintsPage/nodes.png">}})
 For every node, its type, number of instances, and relationships are shown.
-By clicking the magnifier icon, a side panel will be opened with the selected node's details.<br/>
+By clicking the magnifier icon, a side panel will open with the selected node's details.<br/>
 ![Blueprint's nodes sidebar]({{<img "ui/blueprintsPage/nodesSidebar.png">}})

 # Source